joshb738/World_Weather_Analysis/README.md

 ## Project Overview

-The following additions were developed for beta testing in the PlanMyTrip App to improve on the available features.
+The following additions were developed for beta testing in the PlanMyTrip App to improve on its available features.

-1. A ***Customer Travel Destinations Map*** that displays a list of potential vacation lacations based on the user's input for desired weather.
+1. A ***Customer Travel Destinations Map*** that displays a list of potential vacation locations based on the user's input for desired weather.

 2. A ***Travel Itinerary Map*** based on four cities of the user's choice.
 With the use of Google Maps Directions API, the user will be able to view **a)** the travel route between the four cities and **b)** the detailed location info markers.